yubbit/yubbit.github.io/posts/notes/_posts/2024-10-07-unity-netcode-webgl.md

 ## Distributed Authority Network Topology

+Unity thankfully provides a solution to getting around these problems by providing relay servers and a lobby system through Unity Cloud.
+Since for this toy project, I wasn't particularly concerned about anticheat, I decided to use a distributed authority topology, rather than a client-host or server hosted solution.

 The distributed authority topology basically implements everything that I talked about in the previous paragraph.
 It has one caveat in that sessions are hosted client-side, meaning things like input verification become much